Department of Engineering and Public Policy

 Intermittent: 6 units

-Innovation has been described as "the intersection of invention and insight, leading to the creation of social and economic value."
-Companies increasingly rely on innovation to establish and drive their success.
-Public policy makers see innovation as a critical driver for economic development.
-This course is an opportunity to learn about innovation management from those in the front lines.
-How are innovation opportunities identified?
-What are the challenges to realizing these opportunities, and how can the challenges be addressed?
-What roles are played by processes, technologies and the business environment, as well as by individuals in organizations?
-This course will feature speakers who drive innovation in a variety of settings, paired with readings from the innovation literature that will help frame the presentations and discussion.
+A definition of innovation is the combination of technology and commercialization to deliver social and economic value.
+Corporations utilize innovation to establish a competitive advantage and to differentiate in the marketplace.
+Public policy makers view innovation as a critical driver for economic development.
+This course will cover the fundamentals of innovation, and the many challenges associated with it.
+How are opportunities identified?
+What are the strategies used, and how can they then be implemented?
+What roles are played by processes, technologies, and the business environment, as well as by individuals in organizations?
+This course will include active classroom discussions and readings from the innovation literature to reinforce concepts, develop critical thinking and hone analysis skills.

 19-682 The Strategy and Management of Technological Innovation